Giorgio La Pira: Legacy

-Dorothy Day in October 1963 referred to La Pira as "a saint in politics" who "took the unused homes of the rich to make homes for the poor".
-La Pira's close friend Paul VI characterized him as "the example every Christian ought to keep firmly in mind during his earthly passage towards the kingdom of God", in his General Audience address on 9 November 1977.
-John Paul II later remarked that La Pira was "an exemplary lay Christian".
+The centennial of La Pira's birth was celebrated at the palace of Montecittorio on 25 February 2004, in which former Prime Minister and La Pira's good friend Giulio Andreotti gave an address to those gathered.
+Andreotti said that the former King of Morocco Hassan II had asked him whether – as a Muslim – he could give witness in La Pira's canonization cause since the king had been fascinated with La Pira's long-sightedness.
+The king had met La Pira at his cell in San Marco and La Pira's humble nature fascinated Hassan II more so.
+Andreotti was once in China on the banks of the River Kwai at a convent where a nun had asked him: "How is La Pira?"
+Also in attendance at this celebration was the Italian President Carlo Azeglio Ciampi, as well as Cardinals Antonelli and Carlo Maria Martini.
+Future Italian Prime Minister Matteo Renzi was elected as mayor of Florence on 22 June 2009 and his first official visit was to La Pira's grave.

+The Soviet Marxist scholar Teodor Oizerman contested La Pira's claim, made in his 1949 paper on Marxism and Christianity, that "the Communist cosmology is based integrally on the Hegelian" and that Marxist philosophy is reducible to Hegelian speculation expressed through a different set of terms.
+While Oizerman acknowledged that it was György Lukács and Jean Hyppolite who popularised the identification of Marxism with Hegelianism, he charged La Pira with spreading the anti-Communist notion that Karl Marx's scientific work did not represent proletarian interests and with "falsifying" Marxism by denying that Marx surpassed Hegel in any way.
+He labelled La Pira "one of the leading propagandists of the Vatican".

 Beatification process

 The cause for La Pira's beatification commenced in Florence in a diocesan phase that Cardinal Silvano Piovanelli inaugurated on 9 January 1986 and which Cardinal Ennio Antonelli closed two decades later on 4 April 2005.
 This diocesan process was charged with hearing witness testimonies – which included Hassan II of Morocco – and collecting documents relating to La Pira's life and works.
 This also included his published and unpublished writings which required theological approval in order to see if there was a potential contravention of doctrine in them.
 The formal introduction to the cause came under Pope John Paul II on 22 February 1986 once the Congregation for the Causes of Saints issued the official edict of "nihil obstat" (nothing against) to the cause and titled La Pira as a Servant of God.
 Upon the closure of the diocesan process all documents were sealed in boxes to be sent to the C.C.S. in Rome for assessment where the congregation validated this process on 24 October 2007.
 The official Positio dossier was submitted to the C.C.S. for assessment in 2017.
 Pope Francis confirmed La Pira's life of heroic virtue on 5 July 2018 and named him as Venerable.

-The current postulator for this cause is the Dominican priest Gianni Festa.
+The postulator for this cause was the Dominican priest Gianni Festa.